MicrosoftDocs/customer-insights/ci-docs/engagement-insights/segment-web-reports.md

 ## Create audience insights segments

+> [!IMPORTANT]
+> For audience insights segments to show up in engagement insights, you must first [run merge and downstream processes](../audience-insights/merge-entities.md).
+Downstream processes are important because they generate a unique table that prepares audience insights segments to be shared with engagement insights.
+(If a system refresh is scheduled, this automatically includes downstream processes.)

-You can use audience insights segments for use in engagement insights out-of-the-box or custom reports.
+You can use audience insights segments in engagement insights out-of-the-box or custom reports.
 For more information, see [Out-of-box profile reports](profile-reports.md) or [Create and edit custom reports](custom-reports.md).

 To use audience insights segments in engagement insights reports: